-I was a 21 year old student at The University of Western Ontario when I noticed an odd lump on my neck.
+I was a 21-year-old student at The University of Western Ontario when I noticed an odd lump on my neck.
 I chose, as many young people do, to ignore this lump because it wasn’t causing me discomfort and because I was just about to start a new job, so I did not want to be a burden on this company right out of the gate by missing hours for appointments.
-When googling the possible causes, I decided that it could be a plethora of different minor things that would just go away with time and that there wasn’t a reasonable chance that it could actually be the worst case scenario, a symptom of a blood cancer.
+When googling the possible causes, I decided that it could be a plethora of different minor things that would just go away with time and that there wasn’t a reasonable chance that it could actually be the worst-case scenario, a symptom of blood cancer.
 About three weeks into the job, I started to have excruciating back pain at night and decided that I should go to my family doctor for that and may as well mention the lump on my neck.
-Weeks of appointments, scans, a surgery, and a birthday later, I was a 22 year old diagnosed with stage 4 Hodgkin’s Lymphoma.
+Weeks of appointments, scans, a surgery, and a birthday later, I was a 22-year-old diagnosed with stage 4 Hodgkin’s Lymphoma.

 During tough times, many questions go through your head like “why me?” and “how is this fair?”